AnicetNgrt/flore1/README.md

  4. Windows 10 - python terminal
  5. Linux - repl.it terminal emulator

+**Notes**:
-**Note**: It has great probability of rendering well on any modern shell which supports the following escapes codes:
+- It has great probability of rendering well on any modern shell which supports the following escapes codes:
 ```python
 "\033[<row>;<col>H"
 "\33[0m"